 The term eating disorder refers to a group of disorders where an eating behavior endangers a person’s physical and psychosocial health.
 Eating disorders are serious mental health problems and can be life-threatening.

 An eating disorder where a person refuses to maintain a weight at or above the normal range for his or her age and height.
 People with anorexia nervosa may also binge and purge.

 Cycles of overeating followed by behaviors to prevent weight gain.
-May include vomiting, use of laxatives, diuretics or too much exercise.
+Bulimia nervosa may include vomiting, use of laxatives, diuretics or too much exercise.

 Binge Eating Disorder

 Eating Disorder NOS (not otherwise specified)

 A term used for people who have disordered eating behaviors, are unhappy with their body weight or shape and may exhibit harmful weight-control behaviors that do not meet full criteria for one of the more severe eating disorders above.